 Well, the money she spent on a trip to the hospital with an MA policy is more than she would’ve paid for Plan G.

-Advantage plans can offer more benefits than standard Medicare, basically, it’s better than nothing.
-Medigap coverage provides you with comprehensive coverage, access to quality care and doctor flexibility.
+Advantage plans can offer more benefits than standard Medicare.
+It’s better than nothing.
+Medigap coverage provides you with comprehensive coverage, access to quality care, and doctor flexibility.

 Beneficiaries under 65 can benefit from MA coverage; once you turn 65, consider enrolling in Medigap for retirement savings protection.